josh26turner/UoB-Library-App/docs/portfolio/5 Release-Testing.md

 # Release Testing

-Throughout development, our testing aimed to target everything the end-user will interact with which includeded consideration for normal, alternative and exception flows.
+Throughout development, our testing aimed to target everything the end-user will interact with, which included consideration for normal, alternative and exception flows.

 Every release is tested with its own set of tests and every previous releases' tests where applicable.